Flevy Management Insights Case Study

 Reading time: 9 minutes

-The organization has been facing challenges in coordinating and prioritizing resources, leading to frequent shifts in team structures and delays in project deliveries.
-This disjointed implementation has resulted in higher operational costs and an unstable work environment.
-The firm would now like to undertake a comprehensive Agile transformation to streamline operations and improve service delivery.
+This disjointed Agile implementation has created challenges in coordinating and prioritizing resources, causing frequent shifts in team structures and delays in project deliveries.
+These issues have led to higher operational costs and an unstable work environment.
+The firm now seeks a comprehensive Agile transformation to streamline operations and improve service delivery within the financial services industry.

 Having assessed the situation, it seems probable that the company's Agile issues stem from three primary factors: lack of company-wide consistency in Agile practices, inadequate training or understanding of Agile principles among staff, and inadequate leadership backing for Agile.